jamesjkim88/IntroToAngular/readme.md

   - As we move on to this tutorial, I will be explaining angular's functionalities based on the project.

 ##Things you need...
-  - NPM and or Bower Components
+  - NPM and or Bower Components.
-  - Text Editor or IDE and Terminal
+  - Text Editor or IDE and Terminal.
-  - NPM and or Bower Componenet installed into your machine
+  - NPM and or Bower Componenet installed into your machine.

 ##Angular Setup...
   - After installing NPM and or Bower Component, go into your terminal and type ```npm install angular``` or ```bower install angular```